 The School of Indigenous Studies, Poche Centre for Indigenous Health and the CBPATSISP observe the guidelines in the following ways.

-An underlying assumption in our work is that Aboriginal and Torres Strait Islander disadvantage, high rates of ill health and poor mental health, in particular, high rates of suicide can be attributed to the impacts of colonisation.
+An underlying assumption in our work is Aboriginal and Torres Strait Islander disadvantage, high rates of ill health and poor mental health, in particular, high rates of suicide can be attributed to the impacts of colonisation.
 For the Indigenous peoples of Australia colonisation was, and continues to be, a destructive process that displaces people from their country and their culture.
 The impacts of colonisation continue to influence Indigenous lives as seen in social exclusion and lack of recognition of cultural difference.
 Further, there needs to be recognition that Aboriginal and Torres Strait Islander peoples and communities have great strengths and capacity.
 This focus on strengths and capacity needs to be highlighted and enacted in any research.
 Processes need to strengthen direction and inclusion, enact self-determination and value culture in order to bring about meaningful outcomes and positive social change.
 Until recent times, research into Aboriginal and Torres Strait Islander issues was largely exploitative and oppressive, serving the agendas and the priorities of the researcher rather than the people and communities.

 Our approach, as seen in the National Empowerment Project, the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project and other initiatives, takes a decolonising approach prioritising a holistic and whole-of-life view of health and mental health.
 This approach encompasses the social, emotional and cultural wellbeing of the whole community, and acknowledges those distinctive cultural and spiritual relationships, such as connection to land, culture, spirituality, ancestry, family and community, which are of utmost importance.
 It has a focus on strength and resilience for Aboriginal and Torres Strait Islander peoples.
-Outcomes will be translated into strengths-based preventative mental health policies and strategies.
+Outcomes will be translated into strength-based preventative mental health policies and strategies.

 Aboriginal and Torres Strait Islander researchers lead our work at the CBPATSISP and they come with considerable experience and commitment to social justice.
-The shared values between researchers and our research group not only ensure a partnership but also a commitment to personal or community level action to renew and protect identity, culture and life.
+The shared values between researchers and our research group not only ensure a partnership, but also a commitment to personal or community level action to renew and protect identity, culture and life.